openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/text.md

 The provision of reading material can be generally carried out in three forms:

- - directly as a text-page,
+ - directly as a text item,
- - as a PDF download, or
+ - as a PDF download (within a text item, forum discussion, etc. ), or
- - as a web link
+ - as a web link (within a text item, forum discussion, etc. )

 To create a text item, first select `Course Structure & Content`